Syncfusion AI Assistant

 Remote data binding

-Remote data binding refers to connecting a UI component to data retrieved from an external source such as a REST API, web service, or cloud database.
-This technique is especially useful in scenarios where large datasets need to be fetched from a server, real-time data updates are required, or data needs to be accessed from an external API or database.
+Remote data binding is particularly useful in scenarios where large datasets need to be fetched from a server, real-time data updates are required, or data needs to be accessed from an external API or database.

-The following example demonstrates bind remote data using the executeQuery method of DataManager.
+The following example demonstrates how to bind JSON data using the executeQuery method of DataManager.

 import { compile } from '@syncfusion/ej2-base';